fakela/documentation/get-started/platform-tour.md

 ## API -  API Keys

-Create and manage your API keys.
+In this section, you can create, retrieve, and delete your API keys.

 [block:image]